Temporary Residency in Brazil

 While requirements may vary depending on the visa type, you should generally prepare the following documents before leaving your home country for Brazil:

-Valid passport (copy of the Identification page).
+Valid passport (copy of the identification page).

 Profession/Occupation